 The biggest problem, of course, comes in the form of a mortgage that can take off your household budget for up to 30 years.
 Let us take a look then at some smart strategies you can use to lower the mortgage and make debt repayment considerably easier.

 Buy a smaller house

 This mention may sound pretty obvious but it definitely worth discussing in more depth.
 One of the common mistakes of first-time buyers is that they are looking for the property that will accommodate all their needs and lifestyle changes too far in advance.
-The gaps that separate big, life-changing events are often measured in decades.
+The gaps that separate big, life-changing events are often measure in decades.
 The time in-between leaves more than enough room for house expansions, remodeling, and other interventions.
 But, in that case, the land needs to be open for such extensions.

 Modify the loan

 One of the good things about mortgages is that the rates are rarely set in stone.
 Depending on the program, the mortgage services may allow you to qualify for a reduction of interest rates, extension of the loan period (lower monthly payments), or forgiveness of the part of the principal.
 Also, you should inquire about the governmental programs meant for first-time home buyers.
 In some cases, you can get access to arrangements that allow you to repay the debt under more favourable terms.